redbatz/BiggerDrops/README.md

 `showAdditionalArgoUpgrades` : When true, an additional area on the Argo's upgrade screen becomes available for upgrades to appear in with 3 separate categories for upgrades.

+`enable4thCategory` : Enables the use of the 4th category in the new upgrade bar.

 `argoUpgradeName` :  When `showAdditionalArgoUpgrades` is true, this is the name of the new upgrades bar in the Argo's upgrade screen.

 `argoUpgradeCategory1Name` : When `showAdditionalArgoUpgrades` is true, this is the name of the 1st category in the new upgrade bar